 Instead of focusing on the lapse in contact and lamenting over it, engage in other pursuits that are also spiritually enriching, that also build character and engender a sense of personal discipline.
 Take up martial arts or yoga.
 Perfect meditative practices.
 Learn how to garden.
 Do research in an area pertinent to one’s practice and write about it.
 Learn the History of something.
 One should take the time to teach oneself something of value — painting, sculpting, woodworking, metalworking, sewing, animal husbandry.
 Engage in environmental activism, find a way to help the poor and the homeless and those less fortunate than oneself.
 Show the Gods that, “yes, I am still a strong, decent, and functional individual when You’re not around.
 See what I have done while You were away?
 See how I appreciate what You have given to me by giving to others and trying to make the world a better place?
 See how I improve my own life for myself?
 Even when I’m not being given what I want?”

 There is no guarantee that any pursuit will bring one back to the God(s) of one’s understanding, that one will have the relationship one desires with Them.
 But it will undoubtedly lead to the betterment of one’s own life, and be a mark of true accomplishment to be borne with honor.
 As I have said in the past, the best offering, the best extension of goodwill, is the perfection of an art, the doing of good works for the benefit of others, not solely for one’s own benefit.
-In the words of the great Marcus Aurelius, from The Meditations:
+In words falsely attributed to the great Marcus Aurelius’ The Meditations, though nevertheless wise, relevant, and useful:

 If there are Gods and They are just, then They will not care how devout you have been, but will welcome you based on the virtues you have lived by.
 If there are Gods, but unjust, then you should not want to worship Them.
 If there are no Gods, then you will be gone, but will have lived a noble life that will live on in the memories of your loved ones.